YicongHong/Thinking-VLN/README.md

 You can use this great collection of [papers of Embodied Vision](https://github.com/ChanganVR/awesome-embodied-vision) (for Navigation) by [Changan Chen](https://changan.io/) to learn more.

+You are extremely welcome to comment and share your thoughts here! :wink:

 ### Before worrying about the spoon

 "*You shouldn't feel bad when someone else publishes a paper on the same idea you have been working on.
 That means we are on the right track and we have one less problem to solve.
 We can now focus on more interesting ideas.*" --- [Prof. Stephen Gould](http://users.cecs.anu.edu.au/~sgould/), my supervisor. :wink: It is a great honor, great luck and great pleasure for me to work with him.